 1. What is interesting about the stock?

-Gravita India Limited is one of India’s largest Lead-recyclers with an 18% share of the organized market, as well as significant presence in Sri Lanka and Africa (Ghana, Mozambique, Senegal and Tanzania).
-Africa accounts for 30% revenues but 60% profits of the Company.
-The Company currently has a capacity of 99 ktpa for lead recycling and 24 ktpa for non-lead recycling in India, and 40 ktpa for lead recycling and 20 ktpa of non-lead recycling abroad.
-In India, the Company is almost doubling its lead and aluminum recycling capacities and growing its plastic recycling capacity by ~5x in the next 5 years.
+Gravita India Limited is one of India’s largest Lead-recyclers with an 18% share of the organized market, as well as a significant presence in Sri Lanka and Africa (Ghana, Mozambique, Senegal, and Tanzania).
+Africa accounts for 30% of revenues but 60% profits of the Company.
+The Company currently has a capacity of 228k metric tons per annum which is being increased to 425k metric tons by 2026.

-The key to the recycling business is sourcing and collection of scrap in bulk.
-The Company has been operating in Africa since 2007 and is expanding capacity with new plants in Ghana, Mozambique and Togo to expand capacity by ~19 ktpa of lead recycling and ~29 ktpa of non-lead recycling in the next few years.
-This distributed recycling plants model with capacity near the ports and user industries like battery manufacturers, helps the Company in managing sourcing from multiple countries and logistics costs effectively.
+The key to the recycling business is sourcing and collecting scrap in bulk.
+The Company has been operating in Africa since 2007 and is expanding capacity with new plants in Ghana, Mozambique, and Togo to expand capacity by ~19 ktpa of lead recycling and ~29 ktpa of non-lead recycling in the next few years.
+This distributed recycling plants model with a capacity near the ports and user industries like battery manufacturers helps the Company in managing sourcing from multiple countries and logistics costs effectively.

 Scrap collection is done through 4 main routes: